jhucsf/fall2022/assign/assign04.md

 `MAP_SHARED` option to the *options* argument, then any modifications the process makes to the memory within the file mapping will be written back to the actual file.

+TODO: talk about opening a file using open system call

+TODO: talk about getting file size using fstat system call

+TODO: mention any details that might be necessary for calling mmap

+### Creating child processes

+TODO: talk about using fork, emphasizing the importance of making sure that they exit (and don't start executing code that should only be executed by the parent process.)

+TODO: talk about waiting for child processes to complete using waitpid, and finding their exit status using WIFEXITED and WEXITSTATUS.

+### Generating test data, running the program

+TODO: describe how to create test data using dd and /dev/urandom.
+Suggest using /tmp (but emphasize not to leave very large files in /tmp.)

+TODO: emphasize that when working on a shared system, be careful about using system resources responsibly.

+TODO: explain how to run experiments, collect timing data.